rosecoder/feather-id-coding-js/README.md

 ## Usage

 ```
-import { encode, decode } from "number-id-coding"
+import { encode, decode } from "feather-id-coding"

 const a = encode(5719739598897152)
 // a is "KKXAd"